-Mr. Schurr graduated from California State University's undergraduate program with a Bachelor's degree in Business Administration, with a concentration in personal financial planning.
-Mr. Schurr then attended Whittier Law School, where he was a member of The Whittier Law Review and the Whittier Honor Board.
+Richard A. Schurr graduated from California State University's undergraduate program with a Bachelor's degree in Business Administration, with a concentration in personal financial planning.
+In 1989, Richard Schurr earned a Certified Financial Planner designation from the College for Financial Planning.
+Richard Schurr then attended Whittier Law School, where he was a member of The Whittier Law Review and the Whittier Honor Board.
 His law review article, titled Burson v.
 Freeman: Where the Right to Vote Intersects with The Freedom to Speak is published in the Whittier Law Review, Vol. 1, No 3., 1994.
-Mr. Schurr graduated from the University of Miami School of Law's masters program in taxation in 1995.
+Richard Schurr then attended the University of Miami School of Law's LL.M. masters program in taxation in 1995.

-Mr. Schurr started his law firm, Richard A. Schurr, P.A., in 1997, and he co-founded Forensic Accounting & Litigation Services, LLC, located in Hollywood, Florida, in 2004.
-Mr. Schurr's legal, financial and forensic work experience has qualified him to represent several receivers in the operation and sale of various businesses, such as Baja Beach Club, a real estate property management company, as well as several restaurants, a property maintenance company, and a sign manufacturer.
-Mr. Schurr has also been court appointed as a Receiver to oversee the liquidation of a boiler sales and repair company in Miami Lakes, Florida, as well as a condominium association in Palm Beach County.
+Richard Schurr started his law firm, Richard A. Schurr, P.A., in 1997 after working as a forensic accountant, and he co-founded Forensic Accounting & Litigation Services, LLC, in 2004.
+Richard Schurr's legal, financial and forensic accounting work experience has qualified him to represent several business owners and receivers in the operation and sale of various businesses, including Baja Beach Club, a real estate property management company, as well as several restaurants, a property maintenance company, a sign manufacturer, gourmet food business, and several other types of businesses.
+Richard Schurr has also been court appointed as a Receiver to oversee the liquidation of a boiler sales and repair company in Miami Lakes, Florida, as well as a 300 unit condominium project in Palm Beach County.

-Mr. Schurr is admitted to practice law and is a member in good standing of The Florida Bar, The California Bar, and The Colorado Bar.
-Mr. Schurr is a member of the Family Law Section of the Florida Bar, and he is a member of the Business Law Section of the California Bar.
-Mr. Schurr is also a member of The United States District Court for the Southern District of Florida.
-Mr. Schurr is a Florida Supreme Court Certified Circuit Court, Family Court, and County Court Mediator and has served as an arbitrator in commercial arbitration matters.
-Mr. Schurr was appointed to serve as a Board Member of the 2010, 2011, and 2012 Family Court Services Parenting Coordination Committee for the 11th Judicial District, the 2012 General Magistrate and Hearing Officer Committee of the Family Section of the Florida Bar, and the 2011-2013 Florida Bar 11th Circuit Unlicensed Practice of Law Committee.
+Richard Schurr is admitted to practice law and is a member in good standing of the Florida Bar, the California Bar, and the Colorado Bar.
+Richard Schurr is a member of the Family Law Section of the Florida Bar, and he is a member of the Business Law Section of the California Bar.
+Richard Schurr is also a member of The United States District Court for the Southern District of Florida.
+Richard Schurr is a Florida Supreme Court Certified Circuit Court, Family Court, and County Court Mediator and has served as an arbitrator in commercial arbitration matters.
+Richard Schurr was appointed to serve as a Board Member of the 2010, 2011, and 2012 Family Court Services Parenting Coordination Committee for the 11th Judicial District, the 2012 General Magistrate and Hearing Officer Committee of the Family Law Section of the Florida Bar, and the 2011-2017 Florida Bar 11th Circuit Unlicensed Practice of Law Committee.

 LL.M., University of Miami, School of Law